xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-categorised/native-files/native-files/nput.md

 <h1 class="heading"><span class="name">Write Text File</span><span class="command">{R}←X ⎕NPUT Y</span></h1>

 This function writes character data to a text file.
-See also Read Text File on page 1.
+See also [Read Text File](../../../system-functions-a-z/system-functions-a-z/nget.md).

 `Y` is either a simple character vector or scalar containing the name of the file to be written, or a 2-item vector whose first item is the file name and whose second is an integer scalar specifying `flags` for the operation.